n8n-io/n8n-docs/docs/reference/setup-pm2.md

 ## Prerequisites

 To run n8n via PM2, you need to have the following software installed:
-- **Node.js and npm:** You can find instructions how to install both using nvm (Node Version Manager) [here](https://github.com/nvm-sh/nvm).
+- **Node.js and npm:** You can find instructions on how to install both using nvm (Node Version Manager) [here](https://github.com/nvm-sh/nvm).
 The current minimum version is `14.15`.
-In case you already have installed Node.js, you can check your current version with following command:
+In case you already have installed Node.js, you can check your current version with the following command:
 ```bash
 node -v
 ```